President's House (Philadelphia): Hercules

-Hercules was the chief cook at Mount Vernon by 1786, and was brought to the President's House in November 1790 to run the kitchen.
-He requested that his 12-year-old son Richmond accompany him, but Richmond spent only a year in Philadelphia.
+Hercules was the chief cook at Mount Vernon in 1786, and was brought to the President's House in November 1790 to run the kitchen.
+He requested that his 12-year-old son Richmond accompany him, but Richmond spent less than a year in Philadelphia.
 Much of what is known about Hercules comes from a nostalgic and affectionate account by Martha Washington's grandson, who presumed that "Uncle Harkless" had been content in slavery.
 Stephen Decatur Jr., author of The Private Affairs of George Washington (1933), wrote that Hercules had escaped to freedom in Philadelphia at the end of Washington's presidency, and for 79 years this was accepted as true.
 Research published in 2012 establishes that Hercules escaped to freedom from Mount Vernon on February 22, 1797, Washington's 65th birthday.

 Hercules left behind Richmond and daughters Evey and Delia at Mount Vernon.
 There was a reported sighting of him in New York City in 1801, but by then he had been freed under the terms of George Washington's will.
 The mystery of his journey after escaping Mount Vernon seems to have been solved in 2019.
 Genealogist Sara Krasne, searching records at the Westport Historical Society in Massachusetts, found a Hercules Posey, born in Virginia, who died of consumption on May 15, 1812, age 64, and was buried in the Second African Burying Ground in New York City.
 John Posey was the Virginia slaveholder who mortgaged Hercules to George Washington in 1767, and later defaulted on the loan.